Sciguy-Schrodinger/Level_Builder_Game/README.md

 ## 🎮 Features

-- 🖱️ Click and drag to place platforms, enemies, coins, and exits
+- 🖱️ Click and drag to place platforms
-- 🗺️ Save and load custom levels
+- ↪️ Revise and playtest your levels to achieve the goal
 - ▶️ Playtest your levels immediately
 - 🎨 Simple grid-based snapping
 - 🔊 Sound effects and music